ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/dependent_fields/README.md

 file.

-### Automatic Action
+### Rules
+Click the Rules tab.

-Create an automatic action named 'Time Delta', associated with object type "Incident".
+Create an automatic rule named `Time Delta`, associated with object type "Incident".
 Choose `timedelta` as the message destination.
 Add condition "custom4 is changed".